NSuzano/NSuzano/README.md

-- 🔭 Atualmente estou trabalhando em um projeto Mobile pessoal utilizando como um protifólio para mim, utiliza a api do github para conseguir as informações do meu perfil para o App.
+- 🔭 I'm currently working on a personal Mobile project using it as a portfolio for myself, using the Github API to get my profile information to the App.
-- 🌱 Atualmente estou aprendendo React Native, React JS
+- 🌱 I'm currently learning React Native, React JS
-- 📫 Como entrar em contato comigo:  Email : nathan.suzano@gmail.com ou Tel: +55 (21) 991157104
+- 📫 How to contact me:  Email : nathan.suzano@gmail.com ou Tel: +55 (21) 991157104